CS506/fall2016-group1/docs/sprint1/design-sufficiency-measurements.md

 *Software Engineering, Modern Approaches 2nd Edition written by Eric J. Braude, John Wily & Sons* says, sufficiency is a measure of how good design accommodates the requirements.
 Also, it gives a way to measure the sufficiency of a design as follows.

-&nbsp;&nbsp;&nbsp;&nbsp;Sufficiency metric = Percentage of detailed requirements clearly accommodated by the design
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Sufficiency metric = Percentage of detailed requirements clearly accommodated by the design

 ## Summary of Results

-Sufficiency assured by the design diagrams: 56%
+* Sufficiency assured by the design diagrams: 56%

 ## Complete Results